-A third traveling exhibition, Displacement From Home: What To Leave, What To Take – Cabinets, Cupboards, Cases and Closets by Linda Stein, takes the artist beyond her Holocaust involvement to issues of global displacement, and to more abstract art which addresses traumatic memory/loss, as well as a restored sanctuary/safety.
+A third traveling exhibition, Displacement From Home: What To Leave, What To Take – Cabinets, Cupboards, Cases and Closets by Linda Stein, takes the artist beyond her Holocaust involvement to issues of global displacement, and to more expressionistic art which addresses traumatic memory/loss, as well as a restored sanctuary/safety.

 In 2016, Linda Stein edited an 84-page, full-color book, Holocaust Heroes: Fierce Females, published by Old City Publishing, including a foreword by Gloria Steinem and essays by notable international scholars and intimates of her selected Heroes.
-That same year, in another anthology, Stein’s 9500-word autobiographical essay, cover design and multi-series art images have served as a bridge between poets for Laura Hinton’s 2016 Jayne Cortez, Adrienne Rich, and the Feminist Superhero.
+That same year, in another anthology, Stein’s 9500-word autobiographical essay, cover design and multi-series art images served as a bridge between poets for Laura Hinton’s 2016 Jayne Cortez, Adrienne Rich, and the Feminist Superhero.
 In addition, there have been numerous published reviews and essays about Stein’s work, written by the artist and others.

 The New York City Art Teachers Association/UFT has honored Stein with their Artist of the Year award.
 The artist will be giving a keynote address on October 28, 2017.
 Linda Stein has been honored with the 2016 Artist of the Year Award by the National Association of Women Artists celebrated Stein as the 2016 Artist Honoree for Commitment to Arts and Culture, and she has been awarded grants and residencies from Squire Foundation, Memorial Foundation for Jewish Culture, Djerassi Foundation, Lower Manhattan Cultural Council, Hunter College, Virginia Center for the Creative Arts, Suffolk BOCES Arts and Humanities, and the America the Beautiful Fund.
 Her art archives are housed at Smith College and the Linda Stein Feminist Art Education Collection will be housed at Penn State University.

 She has been awarded large-scale outdoor commissions at Portland State University and East Hampton Airport, has had work donated by Gloria Steinem to Smith College and Rutgers University, and received invitations to Adelphi University Outdoor Sculptural Biennial.

-Stein received a Master’s Degree from Pratt Institute, Bachelor’s Degree from Queens College (graduating cum laude with departmental honors), and attended the Art Students League, Pratt Graphics Center and the School of Visual Arts, all in New York.
+Stein received her Master’s Degree from Pratt Institute, Bachelor’s Degree from Queens College (graduating cum laude with departmental honors), and attended the Art Students League, Pratt Graphics Center and the School of Visual Arts, all in New York.